Emmanuella Lambropoulos

-Emmanuella Lambropoulos (born September 12, 1990) is a Canadian politician serving as the Member of Parliament (MP) for Saint-Laurent since 2017.
+Emmanuella Lambropoulos (born 1991) is a Canadian politician serving as the Member of Parliament (MP) for Saint-Laurent since 2017.
 A member of the Liberal Party of Canada, she was elected to the House of Commons in a by-election, succeeding Stéphane Dion.

 A 26-year-old teacher from Rosemount High School at the time of her election, she won the Liberal nomination in an upset, defeating former provincial immigration minister Yolande James and future Liberal MNA Marwah Rizqy.

 Early life

-Lambropoulos was born on September 12, 1990, and was raised in the Saint-Laurent borough of Montréal.
+Lambropoulos was born in 1991, and was raised in Saint-Laurent, Quebec, now a borough of Montreal.
 She attended Gardenview elementary school, LaurenHill Academy high school and Vanier College, where she received the Program Award upon graduation, awarded in recognition of outstanding achievement in the Social Science (Psychology Major) Program.
 During her time at Vanier, Emmanuella was a member of the Vanier Key Society, a group composed of a talented group of students chosen for their high academic standing, strong communication skills and demonstrated leadership abilities.
 She then graduated from McGill University with a Bachelor of Education in 2013, where she was the president of the McGill Hellenic Students Association.
 She then became a teacher at Rosemount High School, where she taught French and history.

 Most recently, Lambropoulos completed her Master of Arts in Educational Leadership from McGill University.